 Equipment: Brød & Taylor Folding Proofer, pizza stone.

 Mix ingredients.
 Before measuring the water, add ice and chill.
 (Cold water slows yeast activity so enzymes have time to work, and also causes some of the yeast to release glutathione, which makes the dough easier to stretch.)
 Measure or weigh the dry ingredients into a bowl and whisk or stir until well combined.
 Measure or weigh the chilled water, add to dry mixture and mix just until all the flour is moistened.
 Cover and place in the refrigerator for 20 minutes to hydrate the flour and begin chilling the dough.

 Stretch and Fold.
 Lightly oil a clean bowl, your hands, and a work surface with olive oil.
-Turn the dough out onto the work surface and stretch into a rectangle.
+Turn the dough out onto the work surface and stretch it into a rectangle.
 Fold the rectangle like a business letter, then rotate the dough and stretch and fold again, so that all four sides of the dough have been folded to the center.
 Do this a second time, stretching the dough and folding all four sides to the center.
 The dough should feel noticeably firmer and smoother.

 Retard the dough.
 Place the dough in the oiled bowl and turn it over so that it is lightly coated with oil.
 Cover and chill in the refrigerator for at least six, or up to 30 hours.

 Choose a timetable.
 From the chart below, choose a fermentation temperature and its corresponding time to remove the dough from the refrigerator.
-For example, if you would like to bake the pizzas at six, then setting the proofer to 75F would mean taking the dough out of the refrigerator 4.5 hours ahead of baking, at about 1:30pm.
+For example, if you would like to bake the pizzas at 6pm, then setting the proofer to 75F would mean taking the dough out of the refrigerator 4.5 hours ahead of baking, at about 1:30pm.